Six Ways to Honor a Loved One’s Cremains

 3. Keep Them Close in a Piece of Jewelry

 Cremation jewelry is a popular keepsake option for a loved one’s cremains.
-Cremation ashes can be incorporated into rings, bracelets, pendants, earrings, and many other pieces.
+Cremation ashes can be incorporated into rings, bracelets, pendants, earrings, and many other pieces

 It’s not obvious when someone is wearing cremation jewelry, as these pieces are designed to look like any other piece of jewelry.
 This makes it a good option for people who want their loved one close by wherever they go.